Contents

 After any incident, make sure everyone is safe and call the police (and an ambulance if needed).
 Notify your insurer straight away.
 Take clear photos and note the time, location, and other drivers' details — these make your claim easier to assess.

 Your insurer will then decide whether the car can be repaired or should be declared a total loss.
 For repairs, you pay the policy excess, and work usually goes ahead, cash-free, at network garages.
-In the event of a total loss, the payout is based on the insured value and policy terms — GAP cover (if included) will cover the difference between your purchase price and the remaining loan balance.
+In the event of a total loss, the payout is based on the insured value and policy terms — gap cover (if included) will cover the difference between your purchase price and the remaining loan balance.
 Many standard policies also exclude damage on an unpaved road and similar circumstances, so always read the schedule and wording of your policy.

 How to buy comprehensive car insurance online